 While the mechanism of action is not entirely understood, it is known that Flexeril acts like a central nervous system (CNS) depressant.
 It slows down some CNS activity and nerve firings to calm muscle spasms and related pain.

-Flexeril is an effective treatment for pain and muscle spasms for a relatively short period of time — usually between four and 12 hours.
-It can remain in the bloodstream for much longer — up to a few days.
+Flexeril is an effective treatment for pain and muscle spasms for a relatively short period of time.

 Even if it is still present in the system, it may seem like it isn’t working.
 This can encourage people to take too much.